Luruu/AI_Watch_B1/anomaly-detection/[OLD] output saved/README.md

-# Data acquired from Unity 3D of a single avatar node.
+# Data acquired from Unity 3D of a single avatar node

 this folder contains tests carried out with data acquired from the virtual environment (unity) before the tracker (module A1) was developed.
 So they are to be considered obsolete for the current version of the aiwatch project.